Pork pie: Types

-Traditional pies use a mix of fat and cured meat, giving the filling a pink colour.
+Traditionally, pie recipes use a mix of fat and cured meat, with a mixture of salt and saltpetre used for curing, giving the filling a pink colour after cooking.
 They are often produced in moulds or forms, giving the outside of the pie a very regular shape.
 This method is simpler and cheaper for volume production, and hence the more common choice for commercial manufacturers.

 As the meat shrinks when the pie is cooked, traditional recipes specified that clarified butter or a hot pork stock was poured into the pie after baking.
 This would set when cool, filling the gap between meat and pastry and preventing air from reaching the filling and causing it to spoil.
 Commercial makers use a 6% solution of gelatin at between 80 and 90 C, added into the pie immediately after baking.